HE-Arc/WafflePancake-Studios/README.md

 ## Run dev server

+Before running the server, copy and paste the _env.example_ file to a _.env_ file.
+Then, run the following command to tell Django to load the _.env_ file.

+For windows: `set DJANGO_READ_DOT_ENV_FILE=1`.
+For Linux: `export DJANGO_READ_DOT_ENV_FILE=1`.

+__This variable is set for the active console.
+You will have to reset it if you want to run the server from an other terminal.__

-Run the `ShinyWaffle/manage.py` with the following command : `python manage.py runserver`.
+Run the `python manage.py runserver` to run the server.

 # Delpoyement with NginX